in28minutes/In28MinutesTemplate/README.md

 - At in28Minutes, we ask ourselves one question everyday.
 How do we help you learn effectively - that is more quickly and retain more of what you have learnt?
 - We use Problem-Solution based Step-By-Step Hands-on Approach With Practical, Real World Application Examples.
 - Our success on Udemy and Youtube (2 Million Views & 12K Subscribers) speaks volumes about the success of our approach.
-- While our primary expertise is on Development, Design & Architecture Java & Related Frameworks (Spring, Struts, Hibernate) we are expanding into the front-end world (Bootstrap, JQuery, Angular JS).
+- While our primary expertise is on Development, Design & Architecture Java & Related Frameworks (Spring, Struts, Hibernate) we are expanding into the front-end world (Bootstrap, JQuery, Angular).

 ### Our Beliefs
 - Best Courses are interactive and fun.